-5RB is a leading set of media and entertainment barristers with a proven track-record in defamation, privacy, confidence, intellectual property, sport and the human rights aspects of these areas of law.
+5RB is a leading set of media and communications law barristers who practise in all areas of media law including: defamation, privacy, confidence, data protection, harassment, media regulation, intellectual property, sport and human rights.

 Members are used to being instructed at short notice to seek and resist pre-publication injunctions.
-They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals, such as the Press Complaints Commission, OFCOM, the British Horseracing Authority and the Football Association.
-There are 4 accredited mediators in Chambers.
+They also appear in arbitrations and mediations and represent or advise clients before professional, regulatory and disciplinary tribunals.

-As well as enjoying its pre-eminent reputation for defamation, misuse of private information, breach of confidence, malicious falsehood, trade libel and contempt of court, 5RB specialises across the broader spectrum of media, entertainment, intellectual property and sports law, including:
+As well as enjoying its pre-eminent reputation for defamation, misuse of private information, data protection, breach of confidence, malicious falsehood, trade libel and contempt of court, 5RB specialises across the broader spectrum of media, communication, entertainment, intellectual property and sports law, including:

 - trade marks